Why Plenty Uses Plastic Packaging

 Since Plenty is rooted in sustainability, we initially sought out materials that are biodegradable.
 Two primary materials that serve this goal are cardboard and bioplastics.
 Unfortunately, neither option performs as well as plastic in regard to food quality/integrity, food safety, shelf life, and disposal concerns.

 Although cardboard is paper-based and can be recycled, it falls short of preserving the freshness of our leafy greens and keeping our leafy greens safe from contamination as they are transported from our farm to your home.
 Leafy greens have a high water content, which is naturally released from the leaves over time and can make cardboard packaging soggy and weak.
-When the packaging environment doesn’t meet the product’s needs, shelf life can be significantly reduced by 40-50% (according to Plenty internal shelf life testing), leading to increased food waste.
+When the packaging environment doesn’t meet the product’s needs, shelf life can be significantly reduced by 40-50%1, leading to increased food waste.

 Bioplastics are made from biodegradables such as cornstarch and sugarcane, which break down into natural substances.
 The material does a better job at maintaining freshness than cardboard, but it poses added challenges in terms of disposal, production, and overall environmental impact.